escaladesports/2019-website-boilerplate/README.md

 ```
 Move back to project root with `cd ../../../`

-Add or update environment variables to a `./.env` file in the root of your project.
-A sample is provided in `.env.example`

 ### Configuration setup for both
 ```
-echo '{}' > packages/utils/.cache/site-settings.json
 cp .env.example .env
 ```
+Add or update environment variables to a `./.env` file in the root of your project.
+A sample is provided in `.env.example`

 ## Start Project
 ```